 Parts of my identity are embedded in the pieces I created, not a portrait, but a sense of my fragmented existence.

-She draws inspiration from familial stories of harvesting and cultivation, incorporating elements of basketry, incense making, and woodworking into her practice.
-Synthetic materials like rubber and plastic cords are fused with natural woods and vegetation, creating sculptures that reflect the fragility and resilience of the diasporic experience.
+She draws from familial stories of harvesting and cultivation, incorporating elements of basketry, incense making, and woodworking into her practice.
+Synthetic materials like rubber and plastic cords are fused with natural woods and vegetation, creating sculptures that reflect the fragility, resilience and adaptive nature of the diasporic experience.

-These disparate materials—from tropical to temperate species—become a metaphor for the journey of her ancestors, emphasizing themes of endurance, survival, and adaptation.
-As she manipulates these materials, her sculptures evolve over time, growing like fruits of her labour.
-By exploring lost knowledge and integrating it with contemporary methodologies, Chen's work challenges traditional notions of craftsmanship and materiality while alluding to her forebears, who were farmers, artisans, and survivors.
+By looking into lost knowledge and integrating contemporary methodologies, Chen's work challenges traditional notions of craftsmanship and materiality while alluding to her forebears, who were farmers, artisans, and survivors.

 CV